 How High Can Your Private Mortgage Financing Be?

-There are lenders accessible by the mortgage broker community who will consider a loan to value ratio of 85%, or even higher.
-I do not generally recommend such financing unless you simply must buy time till the core problem can be solved in some other way – like selling your property, or perhaps you have a large sum of money headed your way.
+There are a few lenders accessible by the mortgage broker community who will consider a loan to value ratio of 85%, or even higher.
+I do not recommend such financing unless you simply must buy time till the core problem can be solved in some other way – like selling your property, or perhaps you have a large sum of money headed your way.